zdebeurs/3ML_methods_for_XRB_classification/README.md

 Zoe de Beurs: [@zdebeurs](https://github.com/zdebeurs)

-We customized code from the LIBSVM library (Chang & Lin 2011), the class package (Venables & Ripley 2002), and the Kernlab library (Karatzoglou et al. 2004).
+We customized code from the LIBSVM library (Chang & Lin 2011), the class package (Venables & Ripley 2002), the caret package (Kuhn 2008), and the Kernlab library (Karatzoglou et al. 2004).

 ## Background